-New Yorkers have been complaining about gentrification forever, but the pace of change during the past several years in downtown, especially on the West Side, has been startling… well, to be honest, it’s almost deplorable.
-The saddest thing to see is the way the meatpacking district has changed in the past few years.
-It’s easier to spot celebrities than a rat these days, and it’s been a while since we have lost sight of transsexual hookers on Washington Street.
+New Yorkers have always complained about gentrification, but the pace of change during the past several years downtown, especially on the West Side, is startling… well, to be honest, it’s almost deplorable.
+The saddest thing is the extreme transformation of the Meatpacking District.
+It’s easier to spot a celebrity than a rat these days, and it’s been ages since we’ve caught sight of the transgendered prostitutes that shared these cobblestone streets with us.

-My best friend T used to say “You got to have germs to make art.”
-The city, like underdeveloped countries, is still filled with all kinds of infectious germs, but the species that T used to mention, the kinds that nourished art, are almost extinct.
-I miss the days when artists, hookers and drug dealers were all under the same roof.
-It was thrilling, and art was much more powerful back then.
+My best friend T used to say, “You gotta have germs to make art.”
+This city is still filled with plenty of infectious germs, but the species that T means, the kinds that nourish art, are almost extinct.
+I miss the days when artists, sex workers, and drug dealers were all under the same roof.
+It was thrilling, and art was more powerful then.

 I’ve been thinking a lot about this question and feel moved to respond.